Did you know that 88% of hiring managers and recruiters focus on hard skills when reading your resume?

 1) Resume headline

-Here’s an example of a resume headline with the hard skill “bilingual” in it:
+Here’s an example of a resume headline for a software developer:

 2) Resume summary